Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 Configs with positive Sharpe448 / 448 (100%)

-Every single parameter combination tested produces a positive Sharpe ratio, and 93.5% outperform BTC buy-and-hold on an absolute return basis.
+Every single parameter combination tested produces a positive Sharpe ratio, and 98% outperform ETH buy-and-hold on an absolute return basis.
 This is strong evidence that the strategy's performance is not an artefact of a single lucky parameterisation.
+Note: sensitivity analysis includes 7 bps transaction costs per leg, making these results conservative relative to gross figures.

 The lack of a sharp peak in the parameter space — performance degrades gradually rather than collapsing — is a hallmark of a robust, non-overfit strategy.